-8. Using third party controllers and processors
+7. Using third party controllers and processors

 As a data controller and/or data processor, we must have written contracts in place with any third-party data controllers and/or data processors that we share information with and or process information for.
-The contract must contain specific clauses which set out our and their liabilities, obligations and responsibilities.
+The contract or other legally binding agreement must contain specific clauses which set out our and their liabilities, obligations and responsibilities.

-As a data controller, we must only appoint processors who can provide sufficient guarantees under data protection legislation.
+As a data controller, we must only appoint processors who can provide sufficient guarantees that they will protect the data in compliance with data protection legislation.